aws-samples/amazon-connect-copy/README.md

   - `<target_profile>` for the target instance
   - This step is optional if your default profile already has access to both the source and the target instances.
 If not sure, skip this step for now.
-    You only need to set up the profiles if `connect_save` or `connect_copy` fail due to a permission error.
+    You only need to set up the profiles if `connect_save` fail due to a permission error.
 - `cd` to an empty working directory (e.g., `md <dir>; cd <dir>`).
 - Optionally, run `connect_save` with no arguments to show the help message:
   ```